Gal-Zaidman/blog/content/blog/Golang/Web crawling in Go with Colly, learn GO by doing.md

-# Creating a Web Crawler with Colly, learn GO by doing
+---
+title: "Web Crawling In Golang With Colly"
+subTitle: "Learn Golang By Doing"
+date: 2020-09-25T00:10:00+03:00
+draft: false

+# post thumb
+image: "images/Golang/colly-web-crawler.png"

+# meta description
+author: "Gal Zaidman"
+description: "We will learn what is web crawling and how to implement a simple web crawler in golang using the colly framework"

+# taxonomies
+categories:
+  - "Golang"

+tags:
+  - "Golang"
+  - "WebCrawling"
+  - "Colly"

+# post type
+type: "post"
+---

+## Web crawling in Go with Colly

-## Before we start
+### Before we start

 This tutorial was created while implementing a small project that required web crawling.
 It is composed from various descriptions, definitions and examples I saw on the links in the References section as well as my own experience while working on the project.

-## What is a web crawler?
+### What is a web crawler?

 Essentially, a web crawler is a tool that inspects the HTML of a givin web page and performs some type of actions based on that content.
-On the simple case (which is what we will implement in this tutorial)the web crawler start from a simple page, and while scanning that page it acquire more links to visit.
+On the simple case (which is what we will implement in this tutorial) the web crawler start from a simple page, and while scanning that page it acquire more links to visit.
 Lets look at the following pseudo code to better understand the basics:

 ```python